avidoggy/interview-sys-data/README.md

 # 3 Bash Script
 Please write a `bash script` to read [access.log](access.log);
 find out the logs with `return code 404`;
-count the occurancy of each IP among these logs and output them in accending order.
+count the occurrence of each IP among these logs and output them in ascending order.

 Expected output:
 ```